Ma-Marcinowski/Verificational-Model/README.md

     * Core networks consist only of one convolutional layer each, where strides of 4 and kernels of size 32 are utilized;

-    * Hence no max pooling layer is applied, instead globally average pooling layers are utilized directly after each of the batch normalization layers.
+    * Hence no max pooling layer is applied, instead globally average pooling layers are utilized directly instead.

   * 4.1.2.
 Language, libraries and framework / API: